Frijoles charros is one of my all-time favorite Mexican dishes.

-When I asked for the recipe a few weeks ago, it felt like I was playing “teléfono descompuesto” with at least three people – where something surely gets lost every time someone relays the message on to another person.
+When I asked for the recipe, it felt like I was playing “teléfono descompuesto” with at least three people – where something surely gets lost every time someone relays the message on to another person.
 José called his sister, who called his aunt; then his sister called him back and he translated the ingredients to me.
 Note that he only relayed the ingredient list and not the portions.
 And he only got a vague set of instructions.
-Apparently, Tía Carola is not exactly keen on lots of details and also hasn’t made this dish in at least 10 years.
+Apparently, Tía Carola is not exactly keen on lots of details and also hadn’t made this dish in at least 10 years.
 I’d be lying if I said I wasn’t a bit nervous about making this vaunted recipe with such a vague idea of what I was supposed to do.

 As I served the frijoles charros, my stomach was in knots.
 Would they live up to Tía Carola’s recipe?
 I waited for the verdict as he savored the first spoonful.

 You need an olla express (a pressure cooker) for this recipe.
-Like I’ve said many times before on Twitter and Facebook to those who’ve ask me, you don’t need to spend a lot of money on a fancy pressure cooker with lots of bells and whistles.
-I have a pressure cooker that I bought at a national household goods chain for $20 (less a 20% off coupon) that I’ve had for two years and it works perfectly fine.
+Like I’ve said many times before to those who’ve asked me, you don’t need to spend a lot of money on a fancy pressure cooker with lots of bells and whistles.
+I have a pressure cooker that I bought at a national household goods chain for $20 (less a 20% off coupon) that I’ve had for several years and it works perfectly fine.
 It’s the easiest, quickest way to make just about any kind of beans from scratch.
 It’s a shortcut even your abuelita would approve of – trust me.

-One of the key ingredients in the flavoring of this recipe is Mexican beer, and to help you out in advance, here are a few brands I recommend: Victoria, Indio, Sol, Modelo, Bohemia, Corona or Tecate.
+One of the key ingredients in the flavoring of this recipe is Mexican beer, and to help you out in advance, here are a few brands I recommend: Victoria, Indio, Sol, Modelo, Bohemia, and Pacifico.
+In a pinch, you could also try Tecate or Corona.
 No matter where you live in the world, you should be able to get at least one of them!

 This recipe is perfect as an appetizer, as a meal itself or as a side.
 It’s especially perfect in the fall and winter because it’s hearty and will keep you warm and full.
 And José will tell you: it’s even better the second day.
 That is, if you have any leftovers.